There’s Nothing Funny About Brad Parscale Beating His Wife

 When the police showed up to the house, a neighbor was sitting with Candice Parscale in a parked car outside the couple's home.
 Candice Parscale reportedly told the police that she and her husband had been arguing when Parscale "pulled out a gun and loaded it," which is a frightening escalation.
 That's way past, “I never liked your mother!"
 It's potential homicide territory.

-We should be kind to Brad Parscale as he beats his wife surrounded by his ten guns while laundering $170 million.— D’Ag il Terzo VOTE (@D’Ag il Terzo VOTE)1601315797.0
+We should be kind to Brad Parscale as he beats his wife surrounded by his ten guns while laundering $170 million.— D’Ag il Terzo (@D’Ag il Terzo) 1601315797.0

 Candice Parscale claimed her husband had become violent in recent weeks.
 I'm not going to dignify linking that timeline to any public events in Brad Parscale's professional life because it doesn't matter.
 Nothing justifies acting out on your loved ones.
 Nothing justifies domestic violence.